ooni/ooni.org/content/support/faq.md

 OONI was born out of [The Tor Project](https://www.torproject.org/).

 Back in 2011, Tor Project developers started creating open methodologies and frameworks with the goal of measuring various forms of network interference, resulting in the creation of OONI.

 OONI has since been [one of the projects hosted under The Tor Project Inc.](https://2019.www.torproject.org/projects/projects.html.en).

+The Tor Project served as OONI's fiscal sponsor between 2012 to 2020.

+OONI is currently fiscally sponsored by the [Hermes Center for Transparency and Digital Human Rights](https://www.hermescenter.org/), but we operate independently in terms of fundraising and governance.

 ### How can I get involved?